lisphilar/covid19-sir/.github/ISSUE_TEMPLATE/request-new-method-of-dataloader-class.md

 name: Request a new downloader of datasets
 about: Request a new downloader of datasets.
 title: '[New] dataset regarding '
-labels: Brainstorming, New data loader, enhancement
+labels: brainstorming, New data loader, enhancement
 assignees: ''

 ---